farazshaikh/d1/README.md

 **D1** is designed as the **DeFi execution chain for Duplex**, leveraging the Solana Virtual Machine (SVM) to enable high-throughput smart contracts.
 By bridging Bitcoin liquidity and other cross-chain assets into D1, we create a programmable Layer 1 environment tailored for DeFi.

-**Objective**: Build a permissioned, SVM-based Layer 1 chain that evolves toward decentralization, supporting custody, payments, on-chain order books, and yield primitives — while unlocking the world’s largest untapped liquidity: Bitcoin.
+**Objective**: Build a permissioned, SVM-based Layer 1 chain that evolves toward decentralization, supporting custody, payments, on-chain order books, and yield primitives — while unlocking the world’s newest untapped liquidity: Dplx.

 ---